 Buyer behavior involves a series of steps and actions people take when purchasing products or services of any kind.
-It is synonymous with the term “consumer purchasing behavior,” which often refers to individual customers rather than businesses.
+It is synonymous with “consumer purchasing behavior,” which often refers to individual customers rather than businesses.
 Buyer behavior is what happens in our brains and what factors contribute to decision-making.
 It is a driving force behind any marketing strategy.
 Crazy, isn’t it?
-Don’t freak out just yet, there’s more to it.
+Don’t freak out just yet; there’s more to it.

-And without further ado, let’s debunk the myth of the rational consumer for you to see how emotionally entangled consumers can be and to prove that there is a huge gap between rational, and emotional shopping.
+And without further ado, let’s debunk the myth of the rational consumer for you to see how emotionally entangled consumers can be and to prove that there is a huge gap between rational and emotional shopping.

 Mythbusting: Consumers are Rational

 When making purchasing decisions, consumers believe they are acting rationally to maximize their self-interest.
 Marketers also think that consumer purchasing decisions are grounded on a reasonable assessment of the qualities and attributes of the goods they offer, but that’s not always the case.
 When we use psychological research methodologies to investigate shopping behavior, the myth of the rational consumer becomes obvious.